mohnishlandge/aristidebenoist-casestudy/README.md

-# This is just a case study to eplore aris code, all copyrights belongs to https://www.aristidebenoist.com/about
+# This is just a case study to explore Aristide Benoist code, all copyrights belongs to https://www.aristidebenoist.com/about
 CSS CASE STUDY